shinyquagsire23/monado/doc/tracing-tracy.md

 ## Notes

 Unlike @ref tracing-perfetto Tracy supports Windows, it also supports live viewing of the data stream.
-But Tracy can only trace on application at a time where as Perfetto can do multiple processes at the same time and whole system tracing giving a higher level overview of the whole system.
+But Tracy can only trace one application at a time, whereas Perfetto can do multiple processes at the same time and whole system tracing, giving a higher level overview of the whole system.

 [Tracy]: https://github.com/wolfpld/tracy